Understand Your Customer Base

 You’ll also want to double check that navigation is both user friendly and optimized for mobile users.
 Most internet users are browsing from mobile devices such as phones and tablets, you’ll want to repeat this to yourself as you browse through your site, making absolutely sure that those on mobile devices will feel just as at home as desktop users.

 Finally, it’s always a smart idea to link your social media content to your website and vice versa.
 If your website has a blog, this is a great way to drive users from one site to the other.

 Post Frequently and Observe Results

 One of the most common mistakes new social media posters make is to keep their users hanging for prolonged periods of time.
-While it’s okay to skip a day or two here and there, and not post incessantly, your company’s posting schedule should still be routine, a set of dates during the month and week when your users can expect to engage and interact with your brand.
+While it’s okay to skip a day or two here and there, and not post incessantly, your company’s posting schedule should still be routine, a set of dates during the month and weekly when your users can expect to engage and interact with your brand.
 One of the best ways to establish a routine is first setup a posting calendar.

 Simply write down what you’ve posted during the month and what’s still to post, you whoever runs your social platforms knows exactly how much they’ve done for the month and how much more they have to do.
 Besides setting a schedule, you’ll also want to look at results.

 Social media analytics can be tracked using tools from the specific platform you’re using, like Facebook and Twitter.
 You can track what users think of your posts and the engagement being driven from certain kinds of posts compared to others.
 Be proactive when looking at results; keep the practices which are working, and discard those which are not.